WJAR: News operation

 WJAR is notable for having employed three Today Show personalities.
 Former Today hosts Matt Lauer and Meredith Vieira worked at WJAR.
 Vieira started out as a reporter on the station in the late-1970s, while Lauer was co-host of WJAR's version of PM Magazine in the early-1980s.
-In 2012, former WJAR meteorologist Dylan Dreyer became began doing weekend weather on Today.
+In 2012, former WJAR meteorologist Dylan Dreyer began doing weekend weather on Today.
 Other notable alumni include CNN Chief International Correspondent Christiane Amanpour and ESPN anchor Steve Berthiaume.
 In 2008, WJAR was awarded the National Edward R. Murrow Award for Overall Excellence for a small-market television station.
 In 2010, the station's website won a second national Murrow.
 In 2011, the station won its third national Murrow in a row, this time in the "Breaking News" category for its coverage of recent historic flooding.
-In 2012, the station's web site won a regional Edward R. Murrow Award.
+In 2012, the station's website won a regional Edward R. Murrow Award.

 On May 16, 2011, WJAR became the first station in the Providence market to air newscasts in high definition (HD).
 A new set was constructed for the transition to HD and debuted on NBC 10 News Sunrise that morning.
 Photographs of the set as it was being built were posted on the station's Facebook page.
 During construction, newscasts were broadcast from a temporary set in the station's Studio B. Several technological upgrades also were made.

 In addition to its main studios, WJAR operates two news bureaus.
 The Bay State Newsroom is located at the old Standard-Times building on Pleasant Street in New Bedford.
 The Downcity Bureau is on Dorrance Street in downtown Providence.
 The station uses a live weather radar feed from the National Weather Service's local forecast office on Myles Standish Boulevard in Taunton, Massachusetts.

-On September 6, 2022, WJAR introduced an hour-long 4:00 pm newscast, known as NBC 10 News at 4:00, to act as a replacement for the recently canceled Ellen DeGeneres Show.
+On September 6, 2022, WJAR introduced an hour-long 4 p.m. newscast, known as NBC 10 News at 4:00, to act as a replacement for the recently canceled Ellen DeGeneres Show.